wclr/yalc/README.md

 ### Installations
 - Run `yalc installations clean my-package` to unpublish a package published with `yalc publish`.
 This command assumes that you already removed all library installations from projects with `yalc remove my-package`, else it won't work.
 - Run `yalc installations show my-package` to show all packages to which `my-package` has been installed.
-Omitting the `my-package` shows all instllations.
+Omitting the `my-package` shows all installations.

 ## Advanced usage